Pingid/prettier-plugin-sort-imports/README.md

 npm i -D @pingid/prettier-plugin-sort-imports
 ```

-The plugin is automatically picked up by Prettier ³ when it is in your _node_modules_.
-If you prefer an explicit configuration, add it to your `.prettierrc`:
+Add the plugin to your configuration `.prettierrc`:

 ```json
 {